 Our website may contain links to third party websites, for example to Twitter.
 If you follow these links, you will exit our website.
 While these third party websites are selected with care, DFF cannot accept liability for the use of your personal data by these organisations.
 For more information, please consult the privacy statement of the website you are visiting.

-If you have any questions regarding the processing of your personal data or this Privacy Notice, please contact DFF via firstname.lastname@example.org or via the below postal address:
+If you have any questions regarding the processing of your personal data or this privacy notice, please email one of our team members or contact us via the below postal address:

 Digital Freedom Fund

-This Privacy Notice is dated January 2018.
-We may change this Privacy Notice from time to time.
+This privacy notice is dated August 2019.
+We may change this privacy notice from time to time.
 If a fundamental change is involved that requires us to inform you about this, or if the change is in any other manner relevant to you, we will ensure that information is provided to you well in advance of the change actually taking effect.